Wolfgang-check24/repomix-reader-mcp/README.md

 **Parameters:** None

-**Returns:** A list of available files with their IDs, filenames, and full paths.
+**Returns:** A list of available files with their IDs, filenames, and descriptions (extracted from user-provided headers in the XML files).

 #### `read_repomix_output`
 Read content from a Repomix output file with optional line range.